Ocean current: Causes

-Surface currents are measued in units of meters per second (m/s) or in knots.
+There are two main types of currents, surface currents and deep-water currents.
+Generally surface currents are driven by wind systems and deep-water currents are driven by differences in water density due to variations in water temperature and salinity.

 Wind-driven circulation

 Surface oceanic currents are driven by wind currents, the large scale prevailing winds drive major persistent ocean currents, and seasonal or occasional winds drive currents of similar persistence to the winds that drive them, and the Coriolis effect plays a major role in their development.
-The Ekman spiral velocity distribution results in the currents flowing at an angle to the driving winds, and they develop typical clockwise spirals in the northern hemisphere and counter-clockwise rotation in the southern hemisphere.
+The Ekman spiral velocity distribution results in the currents flowing at an angle to the driving winds, and they develop typical clockwise spirals in the Northern Hemisphere and counter-clockwise rotation in the Southern Hemisphere.

 In addition, the areas of surface ocean currents move somewhat with the seasons; this is most notable in equatorial currents.

 Deep ocean basins generally have a non-symmetric surface current, in that the eastern equator-ward flowing branch is broad and diffuse whereas the pole-ward flowing western boundary current is relatively narrow.

 Thermohaline circulation

-Deep ocean currents are driven by density and temperature gradients.
+Large scale currents are driven by gradients in water density, which in turn depend on variations in temperature and salinity.
 This thermohaline circulation is also known as the ocean's conveyor belt.
-These currents, sometimes called submarine rivers, flow deep below the surface of the ocean and are hidden from immediate detection.
 Where significant vertical movement of ocean currents is observed, this is known as upwelling and downwelling.
-Deep ocean currents are currently being researched using a fleet of underwater robots called Argo.
+The adjective thermohaline derives from thermo- referring to temperature and -haline referring to salt content, factors which together determine the density of seawater.